Ramneekkaur5/Bank-Management-System/README.md

-# Bank-Management-System
+### Bank-Management-System
-This is a simple Bank Management System built using Python, Pandas, and CSV.
+This is a simple **Bank Management System** built using **Python and CSV**.
-It allows you to manage accounts with features like:
+It allows users to manage bank accounts with features like:

--View existing accounts
+- View existing accounts
--Deposit money
+- Deposit money
--Withdraw money
+- Withdraw money
--Check balance
+- Check balance
--Add new accounts
+- Add new accounts
--Delete accounts
+- Delete accounts
 ------
 ### How to Run
 1. Make sure you have **Python 3** installed.